csingley/ofxtools/docs/client.rst

 You can also pass``--asof`` to set the reporting date for balances and/or investment positions, although it tends to be ignored for the latter.

+There are additional statement options for omitting transactions, balances, and/or investment positions if you so desire, or including open securities orders as of the statement end date.
+See the ``--help`` for more details.

 Scanning for OFX connection formats
 -----------------------------------